stephamon/rackspace-how-to/CONTRIBUTING.md

 #### Request an article change

 To request a change, create an issue by clicking **Issue** near the top of this page.
 Describe the changes that you are requesting.

+**Note**: Create issues in the master [Rackspace How-to repository](https://github.com/rackerlabs/rackspace-how-to/issues) rather than in your fork.

 ### Writing guidelines